All Stories

 Watching one of the people she cares for show signs of dementia breaks Lynda Jackson’s heart just a little.
 The biggest struggle was dealing with the memory loss – they would argue over trivial things, like forgetting where a shirt went or that a question had already been asked and answered.

-Aside from covering the essential skills of caregiving, CCA’s IHSS+ Alzheimer’s training program in Alameda County introduces caregivers to the symptoms and stages of Alzheimer’s and dementia, which differ from the signs of aging.
-They learn strategies for responding to common behaviors associated with the disease, such as aggressive language and repetitive questioning, and ways to lessen agitation and anxiety.
-They learn to recognize wandering, sundowning and hallucinations.
+Aside from covering the essential skills of caregiving, CCA’s IHSS+ Alzheimer’s training program in Alameda County introduces caregivers to the symptoms and stages of Alzheimer’s disease and related dementia (ADRD), which differ from the signs of aging.
+To improve the quality of care they provide to adults with ADRD, they learn strategies for responding to common behaviors associated with the disease.
+These behaviors include aggressive language and repetitive questioning.
+The care providers learn ways to reduce agitation and anxiety.
+They learn to recognize wandering, sundowning, and hallucinations.

 Armed with a new understanding of the disease, Jackson also listened to her fellow caregivers share their experiences with their care recipient’s symptoms and the different ways they responded.
 The training helped her get more creative with how she provided care for 70-year-old Grace (name changed for privacy).